Soccer: Players take a knee as Premier League restarts

 The match at a rainy Villa Park was also the first in Premier League history to be played without fans, and with strict health protocols in place.

-Only 300 personnel were allowed into a stadium divided into three different security zones to try to restrict any possible spread of the novel coronavirus, which has claimed close to 42,000 lives in the United Kingdom.
+Only 300 personnel were allowed into stadiums divided into three different security zones to try to restrict any possible spread of the novel coronavirus, which has claimed close to 42,000 lives in the United Kingdom.

 There was none of the traditional routine at the start of a match, with teams emerging from their changing rooms separately, players lining up two metres apart and handshakes banned.
 No ballboys were in attendance.